City of Milwaukee – Department of City Development (DCD)

 When will I get my next bill?

-Installment notices are sent approximately every 50 days until the policy is paid in full.
+In the 5-installment payment plan, the first 2 billing notices are sent 45 days apart.
+The next 3 billing notices are spaced 72 days apart.
 Renewal offers are sent approximately 45 days before the end of the current policy term.

 What if I want to cancel my policy?